2aman-0x/GREP_Overview/README.md

 __<i>Grep command search for a particular string/keyword from a file and print lines matching a pattern.__

 __It check line by line and print lines matching given pattern.
-It can use anywhere like with files, searching for file, directories etc.__</i>
+It can use anywhere like with files, searching for file, directories etc.__

 __Grep Command Syntax :__ ``` grep [OPTION] Pattern [File]. ```